Be Part of it

 Join the Coop

 Membership is open to any person (or organisation) that supports the objectives of the cooperative.
 To become a member you must complete an application form and buy shares.
 Shares cost £1 each.
 The minimum shareholding is 200 and the maximum is 20,000.
-You can complete this form, or alternatively download this pdf version of the form, print it out and post it to us!
+You can complete this form, or alternatively download this pdf version of the form, print it out and post it to us.
+You may buy shares in instalments if you wish.

 - The story of Jazz.Coop begins on 14 January 2013 … at a funeral.